Here are 3 must-knows!

 These along with various restrictions leave you struggling to leverage on valuable rounds and deals – resulting in suboptimal returns for your LPs.

-3. Excel with SPVs
+3. Excel with Special Purpose Vehicles (SPVs)

 In recent years, LPs increasingly do not just want to invest in VC firms such as corporate VC funds.